 And so, I followed my desire to help people discover their heart’s desire for their life and trained as a Career Development Practitioner (Conestoga College, Kitchener), taking counselling and career process courses.
 From a personal interest with the plant world, I trained to be a Certified Aromatherapy Health Professional (through JoyEssence Aromatherapy, Joy Watson) and found that I loved being an Aromatherapist!
-Then, continued on to become a Certified Reflexologist (through Haelen School of the Creative and Healing Arts, Margaret Bell) and Reiki Practitioner (through Soul Connection, Barbara McKell) in order to further help people balance not just their careers but themselves as well.
-I love this work!
+Then, I continued on to become a Certified Reflexologist (through Haelen School of the Creative and Healing Arts, Margaret Bell) and Reiki Practitioner (through Soul Connection, Barbara McKell) in order to further help people balance not just their careers but themselves as well.
 To see people immediately relax and feel better is deeply gratifying.
-I work with people utilizing both my training and my intuition propelled by my desire to leave each encounter assisting the client to move forward in a positive way.
+I work with people utilizing both my training and my intuition propelled by my desire to leave each encounter assisting people to move forward in a positive way.

 Yoga was a natural progression as it is a life practice that can be with you always, helping balance mind and body.
 My first teacher, Sharon Burke taught in Fergus, ON and my formal teacher training was with Rita Cupitt who teaches in Guelph, Ontario and then advanced my teacher training with the Himalayan Institute in Pennsylvania.
 Others have influenced and brought different perspectives along the way through many workshops, trainings and classes in various styles of yoga.
 I have taken and continue to take various styles of yoga classes over the years but I personally teach with a softer, more restful approach.